 Medical expenses, both planned and unexpected, can take a toll on a family’s finances.
 Even with health insurance, the cost of insurance premiums and out-of-pocket expenses can weigh heavily on your pocketbook.

 One way to prepare for rising medical costs?
-Open a Health Savings Account or a Flexible Spending Account where a portion of your paycheck can be automatically deposited into this account.
+Open a Health Savings Account (HSA) or a Flexible Spending Account (FSA) where a portion of your paycheck can be automatically deposited into this account.
+According to Wageworks.com, which provides health savings and consumer-directed benefits for employers and employees, these plans may allow the average participant to save about 30% on all annual health expenses.

 Interested?
-We’ve broken down the difference between each account type, who is eligible, and what costs are covered by these types of accounts.
+We’ve broken down the difference between FSA and HSA account types, who is eligible, and what costs are covered by these types of accounts.

 Health Savings Account (HSA)

 A Health Savings Account (HSA) is just what it sounds like: a savings account that can be used to pay for eligible medical expenses.
-If you have a qualified High Deductible Health Plan (HDHP) and meet other qualifications, you can open an HSA.
+If you have a qualified High Deductible Health Plan (HDHP) and meet other qualifications, you may be eligible for an HSA.

 By depositing money into an HSA account, you can save money designated for qualified medical expenses.
 To make it even easier, you can have money from your paycheck set up for direct deposit.